 If you make a mistake it can damage the outcome or even invalidate the entire process.

-In many cases, it’s worth the expense to have a divorce lawyer guide you through the intricacies of the process or at least examine the paperwork before you finalize things.
+In many cases, it’s worth the expense to have a divorce lawyer guide you through the intricacies of the process, or at least examines the paperwork before you finalize things.